 In nearly every case, living trusts have basically no effect on your tax situation.
 There is an estate tax in Connecticut, though, so make sure to take this into account.
 The state does not levy an inheritance tax of any kind, clearing the way for your heirs.

 No matter what state you live in, you may have to pay the federal estate tax.
-However, this IRS charge only applies to estates that are worth $11.4 million or more.
-That means most estates won’t encounter this tax.
+For 2022, the threshold for federal estate taxes is $12.06 million for individuals and $24.12 million for married couples.
+For 2023, this limit jumps to $12.92 million for individuals and $25.84 million for married couples.
+These limits mean that most estates won’t encounter this tax.

 Tips for Planning Your Estate

 - Estate planning can be extremely complicated, but a financial advisor can help you get your plans in order.
 Luckily, finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The legal situation surrounding an estate plan is different in every state.
 To learn more about the rules in Connecticut, check out our overview of the estate tax here.